 Rotator Cuff Tear Causes and Risk Factors

-- Acute Tears — This kind of rotator cuff tear happens when you suffer a specific injury.
-Maybe you tried to lift something too heavy.
+- Acute Tears — This kind of rotator cuff tear happens when you experience trauma.
+Maybe you attempted to lift something too heavy.
 They can also be caused by other structural damage, such as a broken collarbone or dislocated shoulder.

-- Lack of Blood Flow — As we get older our body supplies less blood to our rotator cuff, meaning it is more difficult for the body to heal small tears, which can cause larger tears.
-The rotator cuff is well known for its poor blood supply.
+- Lack of Blood Supply — As we age our body carries less blood to our rotator cuff, meaning it is more difficult for the body to heal small tears, which can lead to larger tears.
+The rotator cuff is notorious for its poor blood supply.

-- Bone Spurs — Bone overgrowth can also occur as we get older, and bone spurs can frequently occur on the underside of the acromion, which serves as the roof of your shoulder .
-After a while, the bone can rub against a tendon, resulting in rotator cuff impingement, causing it to fray and tear.
+- Bone Spurs — The acromion, the bony tip on the outer edge of your shoulder blade, is prone to overgrowth .
+Over time, the bone can rub against a tendon, resulting in rotator cuff impingement, causing it to fray and tear.

-Aging is the best-known risk factor for a rotator cuff tear; most rotator cuff tears are the result of the standard wear and tear our bodies are subjected to over time, and are most common in people over 40 years old.
-Sports and jobs that require heavy lifting are the most common risks for Arcadia, MO young people.
+Getting older is the best-known risk factor for a rotator cuff tear; the majority of rotator cuff tears are due to the standard wear and tear our bodies experience over time, and are most common in people over the age of 40.
+Sports and jobs that require heavy lifting are the most common causes for Arcadia, MO young people.

 Rotator Cuff Tear Symptoms

-You may not always experience symptoms of a rotator cuff tear, especially if it occurs slowly over time.
-Acute tears generally cause immediate pain, but other times the symptoms are more subtle.
+You may not always feel a rotator cuff tear, especially if it develops slowly over time.
+Acute tears usually cause instantaneous pain, but occasionally the symptoms are more subtle.
 There are some standard rotator cuff tear symptoms to look out for:

 - Difficulty raising your arm